ahohmann/doc/notes/vim.md

 ### Initial Setup

 To use vim efficiently it is essential to have Escape in a convenient location, because reentering command mode has to become second nature.
-I'm using [Kinesis](https://www.kinesis-ergo.com) keyboards at home and at work, which are incredibly valuable for keyboard shortcuts relying on the Ctrl and Alt key that are so common in emacs and IDEs.
+I'm using a [Kinesis](https://www.kinesis-ergo.com) keyboard most of the time, which is incredibly valuable for keyboard shortcuts relying on the Ctrl and Alt key that are so common in emacs and IDEs.
 However, the Escape key is the most difficult key to reach.
 I therefore remapped CapsLock on my Kinesis keyboards to the escape key.
 On normal keyboards, CapsLock is a perfect location for a Ctrl key, so that I left this mapping and use Ctrl-[ (pressing CapsLock) for Escape.

 As often recommended, I added a few initial lines to my `.vimrc` to get started: